Frequently Requested 2014 Forms

-A selection of federal tax forms are available at all Tulsa City-County Library locations.
-Forms can also be printed from the IRS or access some frequently requested 2013 tax year forms below.
-(More will be added as they come available)
+A selection of federal tax forms will be available at all Tulsa City-County Library locations in 2015.
+Forms can also be printed from the IRS.
+Frequently requested 2014 tax year forms can also be accessed below.

 Earned Income Tax Credit